Heavy Haul and Oversized Trucking Logo

 • Determining the cost to move a mobile home

-• Getting the right permits for transporting a mobile home
+• Getting the right move permit(s) for transporting a mobile home

 • Planning a heavy haul route

-Remember, a single wide mobile home can be moved in 1 shipment.
-A double wide mobile home requires 2 shipments.
-A triple wide or multi wide mobile home might require 3 or more shipments.
+Remember, a single wide mobile home can be moved in one shipment.
+A double wide mobile home requires two shipments.
+A triple wide or multi wide mobile home might require three or more shipments.
+Usually, double wide and triple wide homes are shipped concurrently via multiple trucks.
+It’s safe to say that the size of the mobile home is a big factor in how difficult the shipping process will be.

 A semi truck transporting a mobile home